jayrulez/prototypes/repeater/README.md

 With this idea we invent Repeater, enabling a fresh way adding test cases.
 Core features:

-* Provides snippet to record user events in browser automatically.
+* Non-aggressive user events recording in browser, with a customizable events stream filter.
-* Supports batch testing based on image diff, which can be accurate to pixels.
+* Batch testing based on image diff, which can be accurate to pixels.
+Image is more readable then complete DOM snapshot, and even smaller!
 * Works out of the box.
 We use your installed Chrome as host environment.
-No native dependency, no binary bundles.
+No native dependencies, no binary bundles.
+* Automation ready.
+Repeater supports configurable resources pool for advanced usage in CI environment.

 ## Usage